dislux-hapfyl/tclme/README.md

    - reload cleanly
    - unload cleanly
    - do not leak timers or widgets
-   - do not corrupt Core state
+   - do not corrupt Tclme state

 3. Use the event system naturally:
    - fire-and-forget